ummarikar/agent-extension/README.md

 1. Click the extension icon in Chrome toolbar to open the side panel
 2. Type your query, for example:
+   - **General scraping**: "Scrape product prices from example-store.com"
-   - "Get me all the employees of Anthropic"
+   - **LinkedIn employees**: "Get me all the employees of Anthropic"
-   - "Find alumni from Stanford University"
+   - **LinkedIn alumni**: "Find alumni from Stanford University"
+   - **Web data extraction**: "Extract all blog post titles from example-blog.com"
-3. The agent will autonomously navigate LinkedIn and collect profiles
+3. The agent will autonomously use appropriate tools to complete your request
-4. Results are displayed in the chat with profile links
+4. Results are displayed in the chat with relevant links and structured data
 5. You can ask follow-up questions in the same session

 ## Project Structure